Pillar Rock (Washington)

-Pillar Rock is a pillar-like monolith in the Columbia River, near its mouth in Washington.
-Formerly rising 75–100 feet above the water, it was dynamited and diminished to serve as the site of a navigational marker and light.
+Pillar Rock is a pillar-like monolith in the Columbia River, near its mouth in the state of Washington.
+Originally rising 75-100 feet, it was dynamited and reduced in height to about 25 feet above the water to serve as a navigational aid and light.
 The Lewis and Clark Expedition camped twice near the rock, on November 7 and November 25, 1805.